FMJansen/fmjansen.com/about.md

   </figure>
 </div>

-Overall, my goal is to improve our planet’s well-being, bit by bit.
+My goal is to improve our planet’s well-being, bit by bit.
 So I like to focus on sustainability and inclusion when designing interactions, services and systems.

 If you like old-fashioned CVs, you can download it here.
 But otherwise, this page should give you some info on my skills and career path.